qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 (not available under |osx|).

-Whatever method you use, the selected color is always described through color sliders for HSV (Hue, Saturation, Value) and RGB (Red, Green, Blue) values.
+Whatever method you use, the selected color is always described through color sliders for ``HSV`` (Hue, Saturation, Value) and ``RGB`` (Red, Green, Blue) values.
+The color is also identifiable as a :guilabel:`HTML notation`.
-There is also an :guilabel:`opacity` slider to set transparency level.
+Finally, there is an :guilabel:`opacity` slider to set transparency level.

 Modifying a color is as simple as clicking in the color wheel or ramp or in any of the color parameters sliders.
 You can adjust such parameters with the spinbox beside or, handy, scrolling the mouse wheel over the corresponding slider.
+You can also typeset the color html notation.

 The dialog also provides a visual comparison between the :guilabel:`current` (applied to widget) and the :guilabel:`new` (being selected)